 If you’re looking for comforting soup, you’ve come to the right place.
 Here are a few more of our favorite soup and stew recipes!

-If you’ve enjoyed this beef barley soup recipe or any recipe on this site, give it a 5-star rating and leave a review.
+If you’ve enjoyed this Beef Barley Soup Recipe or any recipe on this site, give it a 5-star rating and tell us about it in the comments below.

 We strive to satisfy a number of learning styles.
 If you are someone who prefers to learn by watching, you can find most of our recipes on YouTube and our Facebook Page.